With the best Apple TV apps installed, your Apple TV becomes a much better device.

 Your Apple TV becomes a much better device with the best Apple TV apps installed.
-Yes, you can merely stream movies and shows, as anyone who's tried out the best Apple TV apps can tell you.
-The same apps that bring more to your iPhone and iPad also work the same magic on your TV — only redesigned to take advantage of the ample screen space.
+Yes, you can merely stream movies and shows on it, but there's a whole ecosystem of great Apple TV apps — including those that make watching TV easier to manage.
+Many have iPhone and iPad also work the same magic on your TV — only redesigned to take advantage of the ample screen space.
 And we've just added one of our favorite weather apps, which has an Apple TV counterpart to its iPhone app.

 Like other streaming boxes, Apple TV lets you watch your favorite shows and movies.
 But Apple's device stands out, thanks to its voice-powered Siri remote — especially the new version that debuted with this year's Apple TV — and the wide range of Apple TV apps.
 Some of these apps also have counterparts in our best iPhone apps list, because Apple's all about cross-platform unity.

 If you subscribe to Apple Arcade, you can play premium games on the Apple TV for just $4.99 per month and pick up where you left off on your iPhone, iPad or Mac.
 Our latest addition is one of these games, which is popular on the major game consoles.
 Apple Fitness Plus subscribers can stream workout classes.
 And speaking of streaming, Apple TV also gives you access to all the best streaming services, from Disney Plus and Netflix to Sling TV.

 To make it easier to for you to find the best Apple TV apps, we've broken it all down into several categories, including streaming services, music and video, games, health and fitness and more.